 REMNANTS is based on Greenspan's decades of sustained conversations with survivors.
 The piece was originally produced for radio and broadcast on NPR stations across the United States.
 REMNANTS has won more than a dozen awards including the Attic Theater Center of Los Angeles New Plays Festival, the Henrico National Competition, the New Hope Performing Arts Festival, and numerous public radio awards.
 Stage venues have included the John Houseman Theater in New York, the United States Holocaust Memorial Museum, and the Magdeburg Barracks Theatre in the former Theresienstadt camp--a space that was used for performances during the Holocaust itself.

-His essays and poetry have appeared in a range of periodicals including the Harvard Divinity Bulletin, the Forward, Times of Israel, Tablet, Shofar, and as op eds in the New York Times and the Detroit Free Press.
+His essays and poetry have appeared in a range of periodicals including the Harvard Divinity Bulletin, Light, the Forward, Times of Israel, Tablet, Shofar, and as op eds in the New York Times and the Detroit Free Press.

 Important: For anyone using this page to create copy, the following words and phrases should never be used in descriptions of Greenspan's work: "testimony," "trauma," and "survivors' stories."
 While these phrases stand for real and important things, it has long been Greenspan's conviction that they have become so generalized that their specific meanings have been lost.
 To say it differently, they play a larger role in _our_ "stories" _about_ survivors than survivors' own lives and recounting.
 As in the title of On Listening, we need to go "beyond testimony"--and also beyond "trauma" and "stories" as umbrella terms.